Optimizing the Network Topology of a Linear Reservoir Computer: System Model and Reservoir Dynamics

 The decoupled reservoir is easier to handle since it consists of independent rather than dependent modes.
-An important step is to understand the error relationship between the coupled reservoir of Eqs.\ \eqref{coupled_RC} and the decoupled reservoir of Eqs.\ \eqref{decoupled_RC}.
+An important step is to understand the relationship between the error $\epsilon_r$ for the coupled reservoir of Eqs.\ \eqref{coupled_RC} and the error $\epsilon_q$ for the decoupled reservoir of Eqs.\ \eqref{decoupled_RC}.
 This relationship is formally established in Theorem 1.

+\begin{theorem} {Assume the matrix $A$ is diagonalizable.} Let a coupled linear reservoir and a decoupled linear reservoir be described by Eqs.\ \eqref{coupled_RC} and \eqref{decoupled_RC}, respectively.
+Then, if either $A$ is normal or $\beta=0$, we have that $\epsilon_q=\epsilon_r$. \end{theorem} \begin{proof}[Proof] We construct the matrix where $V$ is a generic invertible matrix $V$.
+The inverse of $W$ is equal to